-During the financial year ended 31 December 2020, four (4) Audit Committee meetings were held and the table of attendance of each committee member is as follows:-
+During the financial year, four (4) meetings were held and the attendance of the members are as follows:-

-Name of Members No. of Meetings Attended/ Held During Directors' Tenure in Office
+Name of Members Attendance

-Ahmad Kamal Bin S. Awab (Chairman) 4/4
+Ahmad Kamal Bin S. Awab 4/4

-Mohamed Shukri Bin Mohamed Zain 4/4
+Dato' Mohamed Shukri Bin Mohamed Zain 4/4

 Dato' Yew Tian Tek 4/4

-The meeting was appropriately structured in accordance to the agenda of the meeting, which was distributed to all members with sufficient notification.
-The representatives of the external auditors, internal auditors and the Group Financial Controller attended the meeting upon invitation.
+The meetings were appropriately scheduled with sufficient advanced notice and meeting papers attached thereto.
+The external auditors, internal auditors and the Group Financial Controller attended the meetings upon invitation.

-Summary of Work of Audit Committee
+Summary of Work of the Audit Committee

-The Audit Committee carried out its duties in accordance with its terms of reference, with the following summary of work for the financial year under review in discharging its functions and duties:
+The Audit Committee carried out its duties in accordance with its terms of reference, with the following summary of work carried out for the financial year: